oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ##### Network Firewall

-Optionally a managed Network Firewall can be leveraged to increase security posture of the workload.
+Optionally a managed Network Firewall can be leveraged to increase the security posture of the workload.

 OCI Network Firewall is a next-generation managed network firewall and intrusion detection and prevention service for VCNs, powered by Palo Alto Networks®.
 The Network Firewall service offers simple setup and deployment and gives visibility into traffic entering the cloud environment (North-south network traffic) as well traffic between subnets (East-west network traffic).